woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode3.md

 ## Act 3

 **Voice**: Ladies and gentlemen, Amtrak is happy to announce our arrival in New York City.
-The train will be stopping in five Minutes.
+The train will be stopping in five minutes.
 Please check to be sure you have your belongings.
 And have a good stay in the Big Apple.
 Thank you.

-**Elsa**: Well, here we are .It was so nice meeting you, Mr.Stewart.
+**Elsa**: Well, here we are.
+It was so nice meeting you, Mr. Stewart.

-**Grandpa**: And nice meeting you,too.Mrs.Tobin.
+**Grandpa**: And nice meeting you, too, Mrs. Tobin.
 Please look us up.
 We're in the phone book.
-Dr.Philip Stewart, in Riverdale.
+Dr. Philip Stewart, in Riverdale.

 **Elsa**: Your son?